Mylca/Election_scraper/README.md

 # Election Scraper

-This script is used to download election data from [Election results 2017 CZ](https://www.volby.cz/pls/ps2017nss/ps3?xjazyk=CZ) The column "Výběr obce" and save it to a CSV file.
+This script is used to download election data from [Election results 2017 CZ](https://www.volby.cz/pls/ps2017nss/ps3?xjazyk=CZ) the column "Výběr obce" and save it to a CSV file.

 ## Requirements